NovaTraceOSINT/novatraceosint.github.io/index.md

 ---
-layout: home
+layout: default
-title: Welcome to NovaTrace
+title: Welcome to NovaTrace OSINT
 ---

-Welcome to **NovaTrace OSINT**, a collection of open source investigations, threat research, and digital trace analysis.
+# 👀 Welcome

-Check out the latest case files below.
+This blog documents my OSINT investigations, threat research, and cybersecurity learning journey.
+Stay tuned for breakdowns of scams, phishing cases, and more.